rallyhealth/sbt-git-versioning/README.md

 * `semVerVersionLimit := 1.**999.999**` - you will be allowed to make *minor or patch* changes.
 * `semVerVersionLimit := ""` - you will be allowed to make *major, minor, or patch* changes (`semVerVersionLimit` is disabled)

-Here's are a few stories to illustrate how `semVerVersionLimit` works.
+Here are a few stories to illustrate how `semVerVersionLimit` works.

 #### Patch Change